minetest/minetest/doc/lua_api.md

 Error Handling
 --------------

-When an error occurs that is not caught, Minetest calls the function `minetest.error_handler` with the error object as its first argument.
+When an error occurs that is not caught, Luanti calls the function `minetest.error_handler` with the error object as its first argument.
 The second argument is the stack level where the error occurred.
 The return value is the error string that should be shown.
 By default this is a backtrace from